angular/components/src/cdk/testing/test-harnesses.md

 enum likely differ from the key codes used in the test environment.
 Environment authors should maintain a mapping from `TestKey` codes to the codes used in the particular testing environment.

-Note: the
+The
 [`UnitTestElement`](https://github.com/angular/components/blob/master/src/cdk/testing/testbed/unit-test-element.ts#L57)
 and
 [`ProtractorElement`](https://github.com/angular/components/blob/master/src/cdk/testing/protractor/protractor-element.ts#L67)
-implementations that come with the CDK serve as good examples of implementations of this interface.
+implementations in Angular CDK serve as good examples of implementations of this interface.

 #### Creating a `HarnessEnvironemnt` implementation for the environment